 The Architecture Building is a listed Edwardian building facing the Quadrangle (the oldest part of the University campus).
 The School is centrally located on campus with easy access to all university facilities and services.
 The Robinson Library is two minutes walk away, the students' union is also close by and you can access all the city has to offer with a short two minute walk to shops, restaurants, bars and public transport.
 The Quadrangle has recently been re-landscaped as part of the University’s £200 million campus development and is a beautiful place to sit in the summer and provides a wonderful backdrop for graduation photos!

-The School has a range of state of the art facilities including a workshop, studios, exhibition spaces, crit rooms, seminar rooms and IT suites where students have access to the following software:
+The School has a range of state of the art facilities including a workshop, studios, exhibition spaces, crit rooms, seminar rooms and IT suites.

 To find out more about our facilities and view images please visit our Facilities Gallery.